malteschoen/fasterGibsonForExtensionalFlowBetweenCapillaries/Readme.md

 ```

 R1, R0 and alpha define the geometry of the capilliaries
-- R1 is the bigger radius
+- R0 is the bigger radius
-- R0 is the smaller radius
+- R1 is the smaller radius
-- alpha is the conical half-angle
+- alpha is the conical half-angle (90 degrees for 'butted' capillaries , 59 degrees for holes drilled with DIN 1897 drill bits)

 Finally, phi defined as follows